 DIYAutoTune parent company, Hoffmann Innovations, Inc. CEO Jerry Hoffmann said “The success of our MS3Pro platform came with some obvious challenges, a new level of customers and expectations from what we were accustomed to.
 Purchasing a professional grade, race-proven system from a company with Do-it-Yourself in the name introduces some conflict.
 We had to completely separate our feature rich systems that are obviously a cut above from the legacy DIYAutoTune (MegaSquirt) hardcore-hobby racer systems, as well as provide a whole new level of support and documentation.”
 Hoffmann stressed the company’s overall commitment to complete customer satisfaction, knowledgeable support, ease of use, US manufacturing and reasonable price points as DIYAutoTune’s five fold strategy that continues with AMP EFI.

-AMP EFI rolls out with the unveiling of a powerful NEW MS3Pro ULTIMATE Engine Management System on December 8th at the 2016 Performance Racing Industry Trade Show.
+AMP EFI rolled out the NEW MS3Pro ULTIMATE Engine Management System on December 8th at the 2016 Performance Racing Industry Trade Show; Shipping begins today!

 MS3Pro ULTIMATE is packed with all the capability of the original MS3Pro and specific drag racing features like staged/progressive nitrous control, boost control, bump box, traction control, fast internal data acquisition, engine safeties, RacePak & 3rd party dash support, alcohol/E85 compatibility, water-methanol injection, 2 step/3 step/rolling rev limiters, plus: